frizzkitten/raspberry-alarm/README.md

 # Raspberry Alarm

 A wake-up alarm that plays random songs from `~/WakeUpSongs` at 9AM every day for 15 minutes.
 Press a button to dismiss early and get a robot compliment.
+I have it set up to run on a Raspberry Pi with a speaker connected and a USB Button attached that sends the key "a" on button press.

 ## Pi Dependencies